wp-plugins/custom-content-by-country/readme.txt

 == Upgrade Notice ==

-= 2.9 =
+= 2.11 =

-* UPDATED: IP2Nations database to version 15th January 2013
-* ADDED: Ability to not print shortcode with surrounding HTML.
-Simply use parameter html="none"
+* ADDED: Feature to allow you to by-pass W3TC Total Cache PAGE CACHING for pages that use this shortcode.
+See FAQs.